gregg-miskelly/MIEngine-wiki/Start-debugging-other-platforms-using-the-MIEngine.md

 ### Known issues

 We have a number of known issues with supporting other platforms that might be relevant to what you are trying to do.
-These are issues that we intend to fix, though if you are interested in working on these, we are definitely interested in taking contributions.
+These are issues that we intend to fix, though if you are interested in working on these contributions are welcome.

 [Issues list](https://github.com/Microsoft/MIEngine/labels/general-linux-support)